Third COVID-19 case confirmed in Polk County

 The first positive case was announced by the center on Tuesday, April 7, and the second Friday, May 15.

-As of Monday morning, 679 people have been tested for COVID-19 with Citizens Memorial Hospital with 615 negative results.
-Results are pending for 61 tests.
+As of Monday morning, 679 people had been tested for COVID-19 by Citizens Memorial Hospital with 615 negative results.
+Results were pending for 61 tests.

 “As we continue to take steps to reopen our community, it is even more important for all of us to interact with our environment carefully,” the release said.
 “If someone is sick or thinks they may be sick, they should stay home.”